remla23-team04/model-training/README.md

 In order to run the tests first download all dependencies, then run `pytest` in the project root.
 These tests are also automatically triggered through the CI pipeline.

+Test coverage can be run using `coverage run -m pytest`.
+A report can be viewed using `coverage report`.

 ### mllint
 ```
 pip install mllint